Six things you're doing wrong on dating apps, and how to fix them

 If you're really into Manga or Flamenco Dancing or Unicycles, then say that.
 Don't hide away your love for something niche, because if you're honest about it, then chances are much better you'll find someone else who is also really into those things, and you'll find each other faster.

 Yes, it is really obvious advice, but usually the most obvious advice is the one that is the most over-looked.
-That fan of urination from earlier might have been better served to give that info away in their profile name, so other fans of that past-time (pissed-time?
-Meh, that's not great, we'll come back to that one) can find them easier, and they won't have to go through other profiles offering their golden services.
+That fan of urination from earlier might have been better served to give that info away in their profile name, so other fans of that past-time (pissed-time?) can find them easier, and they won't have to go through other profiles offering their golden services.

 Everyone is a little bit weird, and we fully suggest that if you're looking for The One, you let your freak flag fly.